v4rakh/docker-filebin/README.md

 ## Getting started

-The easierst and recommended way to get started is to use the example `docker-compose.yml` file and make yourself familiar with the environment variables which can be set.
+The recommended way to get started is to use the example `docker-compose.yml` file and make yourself familiar with the environment variables which can be set.
 Defaults should do as a starting point.

 _Be sure to read persisting volumes_ section and execute the required command.